Subscription is required.

 The elbow complex comprises 3 bones: the distal humerus, proximal ulna, and proximal radius.
 The articulations among these 3 bones dictate elbow movement patterns.125 It is also important to mention that the appropriate strength and function of the upper quarter (defined as the cervical spine to the hand, including the scapulothoracic joint) need to be addressed when evaluating the elbow specifically.
 The elbow complex has an intricate mechanical articulation between the 3 separate joints of the upper quarter in order to allow for function.

 In the elbow, the joint capsule plays an important role.
-The capsule is continuous (Figure 21-2A) ...
+The capsule is continuous (Figure 21-2A) among ...